cemkoc/dotfiles-1/README.md

 - A `~/Development` directory with dotfiles recursively cloned for easy upkeep
 - [Caffeine] to keep the monitor on during presentations
+- [Dlite] for the simplest way to use Docker on OS X (Yosemite and upwards)
 - [Dropbox] for personal file sharing
 - [Elinks] for web browsing from the command line
 - [Flow] for static typechecking